 This homemade elderberry syrup can be taken at the first sign of a cough, cold, and or flu.
 It's also great as a daily immunity booster.

-- Place water, plantain, elder flowers and elderberries in a sauce pan.
+Begin making your elderberry syrup by placing water, plantain, elderflowers, and elderberries in a saucepan.
 Bring to a boil, turn the heat down and let simmer for fifteen minutes.

 Store your syrup in a labeled glass jar in the refrigerator.
 It keeps for about 5 months (the honey acts as a natural preservative).

 We Use This Elderberry Syrup All Fall and Winter